AdobeDocs/uxp-photoshop/src/pages/scripting/how-it-works/index.md

 * Can scripts be executed from plugins?
   * No; however, any UXP script code should be able to run from within a UXP plugin.
 * Can I enable permissions for a module?
   * Developers cannot enable or seek the permission for a module.
-All permitted modules are enabled by default.
+By default, all permitted modules are enabled by Photoshop.
 * Why only a limited number of modules are permitted in PS?
 Do we expect other modules to be enabled in the future?
   * This is the first release of the UXP script module, and we’re working on enabling permissions to access more modules in upcoming releases.